mediafly/extensions-documentation/extensions.md

 ----------

-## Emailing content from Interactives
+## Emailing content from Extensions

 ### Overview
-Interactives can have Mediafly's backend send emails with attachments.
+Extensions can have Mediafly's backend send emails with attachments.
 Attachments are Base64 encoded URLs.
 Even though emails are sent from Mediafly's servers, they have "Reply-To" field populated with the curent logged in user's email address.

 *Example*